deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 other, and I was dumb enough to think that she'd just…"

 Whatever word he was searching for went un-found.
-There was a general looking-up and then standing-up as Stainless stepped onto the flight deck, rather more professionally turned-out than his men in a full body uniform of some kind, rather than the sleeveless, short-legged things the rest of the Nova Hounds were wearing.
+There was a general looking-up and then standing-up as STAINLESS stepped onto the flight deck, rather more professionally turned-out than his men in a full body uniform of some kind, rather than the sleeveless, short-legged things the rest of the NOVA HOUNDs were wearing.
 He was even managing the impressive feat of managing to look comfortable in the heat.

 "Fall in." he ordered, quietly.
-Everyone gathered around him in a rough half-circle, the Nova Hounds themselves at the front, and all of their technicians, attendants and support staff forming a second row behind them.
+Everyone gathered around him in a rough half-circle, the NOVA HOUNDs themselves at the front, and all of their technicians, attendants and support staff forming a second row behind them.

 "First things first.
-Titan's going to be fine.
+TITAN's going to be fine.
 Was a nasty injury, but he's had surgery and a Crue-D shot, so he should be up and about in a day or two.
 Major Jackson suffered a fractured fibula and some nasty lacerations, but her early prognosis suggests a full recovery and return to duty in due course."

-There was murmured relief, which fell silent again as Stainless raised a hand.
+There was murmured relief, which fell silent again as STAINLESS raised a hand.

 "We, uh-" he began, then cleared his throat.
 "We've had the unhappy privilege of watching three legendary men burn brightly today."

 Heads lowered.
-Regaari watched Baseball put his arm around Warhorse's enormous shoulders and pull him close.
+Regaari watched BASEBALL put his arm around WARHORSE's enormous shoulders and pull him close.

 "All of our lights will go out in time."
-Stainless continued.
+STAINLESS continued.
 That mobile, malleable, expressive human face was alive with muscles wrestling under the surface, fighting to maintain dignity.
 "All of our journeys reach their end.
 What counts at the end of it all is how that